Eudaimonia

 The Way

 Days pass and do not need you.
-You drift through rooms that have no reason to hold you.
-Deprived of resistance, your shoulders forget their shape.
-Your spine curves – not from the burden, but from its absence.
-Then the weight arrives.
+Your shoulders forget their shape.
+Your spine curves, not from the burden but from its absence.
+At last, the weight arrives.
 You brace to be crushed.
 Instead, stone seats into stone.
-Your heels press into the floor, and the entire arch of your being exhales.
-The muscles that wasted in idle waiting wake under load.
-The keystone knows what the column refuses: a threshold is a void that has agreed to be crushed.
+Your heels drive into the floor, and the whole arch exhales through you.
+The muscles that wasted in waiting now wake under load.
+The keystone knows what the column refuses: a threshold is a void that takes upon itself what would crush it.
 The arch holds.
 The world walks through.
-The arch keeps nothing.
+It bears everything and claims nothing as its own.

 The Shadow

-The Independent watched the burden destroy her father – heard his spine's slow argument with weight, saw the apology lodge in his posture.
+The Independent watched the burden crush her father: heard his spine's slow argument with weight, saw the apology lodge in his posture.
 The year he stopped standing straight, she filed it.
 The year they buried him, she decided.
-She pared her life down to a hollow column: declining the invitation that asked too much, shedding the role that required presence.
-The love that needed her to carry.
+She pared her life down to a hollow column: refusing the invitation that asked too much, the role that demanded presence, the love that needed her close.
 Each refusal left her intact.
-Once, in her forties, a friend asked her to raise her daughter through an illness.
-She felt the weight lean toward her shoulder.
-She heard her spine answer – the small, dry click of a stone finding its seat.
-Then she remembered her father's posture, and declined by noon.
-She dies an ornamental column, never permitting herself the dignity of use.
-Her father, even broken, was a threshold. ❖ The Uncomplaining shoulders his burden without ceasing.
-He was taught that bearing is virtue, that silence is strength, joy a luxury.
-His father carried without singing; his father's father, the same.
-One morning, the weight shifted.
-Something loosened in the stone – a warmth rising through the arch of his chest, pressing towards his mouth.
-For one breath, his lips parted.
-He closed them.
-If bearing could sing, his father's silence was never strength – it was only silence.
-But to sing now would be to admit his father suffered for nothing, and he could not bear to bury his father twice.
-He dies with his back straight and his hands empty.
-His children inherit the angle.
+In her forties, a dying friend asked her to take in her daughter and become her home.
+The weight leaned towards her shoulders, and her spine answered – the dry click of a keystone finding its seat.
+Her body had already said yes.
+She remembered her father's posture, and unsaid it.
+She dies an ornamental column, kept whole by never bearing anything.
+Her father, even broken, was a threshold. ❖ The Uncomplaining carries before anyone asks.
+His hands know the medicine's smell, the chair pulled near a bed, the ache a vigil leaves in the spine.
+He was taught: weight you carry, joy you set down, silence you call strength.
+His father carried without song; his father's father the same.
+One morning, the weight shifts.
+Warmth rises through the arch of his chest and breaks at his mouth.
+His lips part.
+He shuts them.
+If bearing could sing, his father's silence was not strength.
+It was only silence.
+To sing now would be to admit his father suffered for nothing, and he could not bear to bury his father twice.
+He dies with his spine straight and his hands empty.
+His children inherit the silence before they know what it carried.
 The weight transfers.
 The song does not.

 The Cut